jonasseglare/geex/README.md

 ## Issues and features to address

 Important or easy to implement:
+ * Simplifications of the core:
+   - Non-recursive code generation
+   - Seeds can be absent of values.
+   - Remove concept of begin/end.
+   - Introduce let-scope.
+   - Sort out the recur-spaghetti...
+   - Fewer mutations, if possible
  * Sequence stuff: drop, take, take-while, filter, etc.

 Less important: